spring-attic/sagan/sagan-client/README.md

 [Cram](https://github.com/cujojs/cram) assembles JavaScript resources into bundles.
 Cram does not take care of the optimizing phase.
 Cram is run by the [gulp-cram](https://github.com/bclozel/gulp-cram) plugin, as part of the gulp build.

-### Bower

-Bower installs front-end dependencies like jquery or twitter bootstrap into`src/lib`.
-That way, developers don't have to copy/paste/commit those resources manually.
-All dependencies and their versions are listed in `bower.json`; we're also defining overrides in order to specify which resources we want to retain when packaging for production (we certainly don't want to add hundreds of files that have no use in our application).
-Those overrides are used by the [gulp-bower-src](https://github.com/bclozel/gulp-bower-src) during the gulp build.

 ### Gulp